microsoft/jacdac/services/rolemanager.md

     event change @ change { }

-Emit notifying that the internal state of the service changed.
+Notifies that role bindings have changed.